Craft a Meaningful Advent Calendar They’ll Love

 various personal care items sitting on table for frugal diy advent calendar

 My best tip when crafting more than one basket?
 Work in multiples.
 Buying gift sets or multi-pack products is a great way to keep the per-piece price low.
 The Beauty Brands Discover Box, Birchbox, Walmart Beauty Box are helpful resources to get sample-sized toiletries for around a buck apiece.
-Also, Dollar Tree and stores like Target’s dollar spot, have tons of $1.25 gifts with some products containing multiples which can even take the price point below a dollar per item!
+Also, stores like Dollar Tree and Target’s Bullseye’s Playground (formerly Dollar Spot) have tons of $1.25 gifts with some products containing multiples, which can even take the price point below a dollar per item!

 Here are some of my goodies I’ve included in my DIY advent calendars this Christmas: